YouTube Converters Explained: A Full Legal Breakdown

 The Nokia 3310 launched in 2000, the same year as LimeWire

-No, converting YouTube videos to MP3 is not legal.
-The process involves copyright infringement, similar to downloading videos without permission, and creates an unauthorized copy of content.
+There are many variables when considering whether converting a YouTube video to an MP3 is legal.
+In most cases, however, the process involves copyright infringement, which creates an unauthorized copy of content.

 YouTube’s Terms of Service also prohibit downloading, copying, or using their content with proper permissions, so you could face both legal and YouTube-specific repercussions.